washingtonstateuniversity/WSUWP-Build-Plugins-Public/tablepress/readme.txt

 You may use it free of charge for any purpose.

 == Changelog ==

+= Version 1.9 =
+* Full compatibility with WordPress 4.9
+* Feature: The "Custom CSS" text field highlights and notifies about CSS code syntax errors.
+* Enhancement: Update list of allowed CSS properties in "Custom CSS".
+* Enhancement: Make the CSV import more robust against malformed input.
+* Bugfix: The integration into the WordPress search was broken since a WordPress core change.
+* Bugfix: The HTML import was broken on certain server configurations.
+* Updated external libraries (Build tools).
+* Some internal changes and fixes for better stability, cleaner code, translations, and documentation.
+* TablePress 1.9 requires WordPress 4.9.1!

 = Version 1.8.1 =
 * Enhancement: Make HTML import more robust and faster.